 Cyclic proofs satisfy the \emph{global trace condition}~\cite{Bro05}.
-Roughly speaking, the global trace condition requires every infinite \emph{trace}---a sequence of atomic formulas in premises sets of sequents---to follow an infinite path of the proof graph, which goes through infinitely many edges corresponding to the application of rules of \emph{inductive predicates}.
-In our case, such edges correspond to those from nodes with $\mbox{\rm\RuleName{Der}}$.
-To make proof graphs implicitly satisfy the global trace condition, we require companions to be nodes with $\mbox{\rm\RuleName{Der}}$; the form of APR predicates can be considered the same as that of sequents, and each APR predicate has exactly one set corresponding to an atomic formula of premises of sequents; viewed in this light, traces correspond to paths of proof graphs of closed APR pre-proofs; every cycle goes through companions infinitely often, and thus every infinite trace follows an infinite path that goes through infinitely many nodes with $\mbox{\rm\RuleName{Der}}$.
+The application of rules of \emph{inductive predicates} is the measure of coinduction in the cyclic-proof setting, which ensures the soundness of cyclic proofs.
+Roughly speaking, the global trace condition requires every infinite \emph{trace}---a sequence of atomic formulas in premises sets of sequents---to follow an infinite path of the proof graph, which goes through infinitely many edges corresponding to the application of rules of inductive predicates.
+In our case, such edges correspond to those from nodes with $\mbox{\rm\RuleName{Der}}$ and for soundness of an APR proof, the APR proof has to satisfy the global trace condition, i.e., every infinite path of the proof graph has to go through node with \RuleName{Der} infinitely often.
+To make proof graphs implicitly satisfy the global trace condition, we require companions to be nodes with $\mbox{\rm\RuleName{Der}}$; the form of APR predicates can be considered the same as that of sequents, and each APR predicate has exactly one set corresponding to an atomic formula of the premises of sequents; viewed in this light, traces correspond to paths of proof graphs of closed APR pre-proofs; every cycle goes through companions infinitely often, and thus every infinite trace follows an infinite path that goes through infinitely many nodes with $\mbox{\rm\RuleName{Der}}$.